scylladb/scylladb/docs/alternator/compatibility.md

   another cache in front of the it.
 We wrote more about this here:
   <https://www.scylladb.com/2017/07/31/database-caches-not-good/>

-* The DescribeTable is missing information about creation data and size estimates, and also part of the information about indexes enabled on the table.
+* The DescribeTable is missing information about creation date and size estimates, and also part of the information about indexes enabled on the table.
   <https://github.com/scylladb/scylla/issues/5013>